-I was reading an article by Katherine Donnelly in the Irish Independent this week, and it reminded me of the last time I raised the issue about the lack of understanding and respect for Further Education – Apprenticeships and PLC courses.
+Every time I read this article by Katherine Donnelly in the Irish Independent, and it reminds me of the last time I raised the issue about the lack of understanding and respect for Further Education – Apprenticeships and PLC courses.
 (See link at the end of this piece – Westmeath Examiner October 2017.)

 https://www.independent.ie/irish-news/education/we-must-promote-apprenticeships-as-much-as-we-do-degrees-industry-boss-37712157.html “One of Ireland’s most successful businessmen says apprenticeships need to be seen in a different light by students and teachers, and not as a “fall-back option” to the CAO.
 Martin McVicar, co-founder and managing director of the world-leading Co Monaghan company Combilift, says the perception around apprenticeships needs to change.”